ghedamat/elixir-introduction/public/slides.md

 # Vertical Scaling has a limit

 ## increasing number of cores
-## Fork model doesn't work that well
+## fork model doesn't work that well
-## Enables using all resources
+## need to start using all resources

 # It's FAST and has great ergonomics